jundalisay/spblist/content/en/research/qadaffi/green/chapter-23.md

 institution resembling a poultry farm.
 Even poultry, like the rest of the members of the animal kingdom, need motherhood as a natural phase.
 Therefore, breeding them on farms similar to nurseries is against their natural growth.
-Even their meat is arti87 CHAPTER 23.
-WOMAN ficial rather than natural.
+Even their meat is artificial rather than natural.
 Meat from mechanized poultry farms is not tasty and may not be nourishing because the chicks are not naturally bred and are not raised in the protective shade of natural motherhood.
 The meat of wild birds is more tasty and nourishing because they are naturally fed.
 As for children who